florinsalasan/nyt_games_solvers/README.md

 When inputting the 7 letters, make the mandatory letter the first.
 For example if the 7 letters in alphabetical order are 'abcdefg' and the necessary letter is 'd', the parameter should be passed in as 'd{remaining 6 letters in any order}'.
-The script will return a list of panagrams that can be made from the 7 letters, some may not be accepted by the NYT game as this is a list that contains some extremely obscure words.
+The script will return a list of pangrams that can be made from the 7 letters, some may not be accepted by the NYT game as this is a list that contains some extremely obscure words.
 Feel free to replace the list with other ones.